Cutty Sark for Maritime Greenwich DLR station

-Cutty Sark for Maritime Greenwich is a light metro station on the Docklands Light Railway (DLR) in Greenwich, south-east London, so named for its proximity to the Cutty Sark in the Maritime Greenwich district.
+Cutty Sark is a light metro station on the Docklands Light Railway (DLR) in Greenwich, south-east London.
+Subtitled for Maritime Greenwich, the station is named for its proximity to the Cutty Sark in the Maritime Greenwich district.
 It is the most central of the Greenwich DLR stations, being situated in Greenwich town centre.

 The station was designed, built and maintained by a private contractor from opening in 1999 to 2021, with the reliability of escalators at the station criticised by passengers.
-From June 2025, the station is temporarily closed for 10 months for all escalators in the station to be replaced.
+Between June 2025 and March 2026, the station was temporarily closed for all escalators in the station to be replaced.

 Location

 The northernmost of the Greenwich DLR stations, Cutty Sark for Maritime Greenwich is located in the Maritime Greenwich district of south-eastern London.
 Its name comes from the clipper ship named Cutty Sark which is housed 200 m to the north of the station.
 A number of well-known tourist attractions are in the surrounding area, including the National Maritime Museum, Royal Observatory, Greenwich Hospital, Greenwich foot tunnel, Trinity College of Music, and the Old Royal Naval College.

 It is located close to the south bank of the River Thames and is 20 m below ground.
 Along with all other stations on the Lewisham extension, it is in London fare zone 2 and 3, with passengers charged the lower of two possible fares.